nzambonivergara/peanut-gallery/README.md

 1. From the home view, the user can:
     - view all movies.
-    - a loading page will display first if the data needs time to load.
     - search movies by title.
     - choose to select a single movie to see more details about that movie.
+    - a loading page will display first if the data needs time to load.
 2. From the single movie view, the user can:
     - view selected movie details.
     - view the movie's trailer.
     - return to the home view.
-4. When the user clicks the sign in button, the user can enter their email and password.
-When they submit, it takes them to the home page.

 ## Technologies